Accenture/serverless-ephemeral/README.md

 * Node 6.9 or later
 * Serverless Framework 1.4.0 or later

+## Examples
+* [TensorFlow Lambda](examples/tensorflow-lambda): Uses Serverless Ephemeral to pull in a packaged TensorFlow (see [docs/build-tensorflow-package.md](docs/build-tensorflow-package.md)) and add the library to Python Lambdas.

 ## Using the plugin
 ### Creating a packaged library
 One of the original main objectives of this plugin is deploying [Google TensorFlow](https://www.tensorflow.org/) as part of an AWS Lambda.
 Thus, documentation on creating the deployable TensorFlow zipped package has been provided.
 It is available in [docs/build-tensorflow-package.md](docs/build-tensorflow-package.md)